 Remember that the fitness model who represents P90X, Tony Horton, built his physique with bodybuilding before being hired to represent P90X, at which point he became a little smaller.
-Same thing with the calisthenics guys.
-Most of them build their muscle with weights before moving on to calisthenics.
+Same thing with the callisthenics guys.
+Most of them build their muscle with weights before moving on to callisthenics.

 If your goal is to be bigger and stronger, it’s best to be deliberate about gaining size and strength.
-It’s best to do a program that’s specifically designed to help you bulk up.
-I suspect that once you start following a good bulking program, you’ll realize that your ectomorph genetics aren’t any kind of limitation:
+It’s best to train in a way that’s specifically designed to help you bulk up, which is called hypertrophy training.

 If you want a program that will teach you absolutely everything you need to know about building muscle as an ectomorph, you’ll love our Bony to Beastly Bulking Program.